Are you swapping PDF for Word?

 To improve the design of your PDF or Word documents, see:

-And for some tips on cutting back on documents, see my article Reducing reliance on PDF documents online.
+And for some tips on cutting back on documents, see our article Reducing reliance on PDF documents online.